deepchatterjeeligo/deepchatterjeeligo.github.io/_posts/2021-09-14-neural-network-basics.md

   operation.

 ## But why will such a composition work at all?
-This was, at least for me, the more important question.
+For me this was the more important question.

 After all, the application of neural-nets lie in the practical difficulty that we cannot know the relation between inputs and outputs in most practical